How To Make A Group Of Friends

 Hanging Out With New People Who All Know Each Other

-If you don't get along with some of your friend's friends, that doesn't necessarily mean they've run out of people to potentially introduce you to.
-Maybe you're friends with someone because you like to watch movies and discuss intellectual topics together.
-When he introduced you to his crude drinking buddies it didn't pan out, but that doesn't mean you won't get along with his co-workers from the non-profit he volunteers at.
+Give meeting your friend's friends a couple of tries.
+Of course, even after that you may find you still don't really gel with them.
+We tend to hang out with a variety of people and sub-groups, who speak to different parts of our personality, and they're not all meant to click with each other.
+If you don't get along with a handful of your friend's friends, that doesn't necessarily mean they've run out of people to introduce you to.
+Maybe you're friends with a guy because you like to watch movies and discuss intellectual topics together.
+When he introduced you to his crude drinking buddies it didn't pan out, but you may get get along with his colleagues from the spot where he volunteers.

-Make a group of new friends all at once
+#2: Make a group of new friends all at once

 Off the top of my head some of these situations are:

-This is general friends-making advice that also applies here: When you're in these situations, try to organize something that gets everyone outside of the context where you've all met.
+This is general friends making advice that also applies here: When you're in these situations, try to organize something that gets everyone outside of the context where you've all met.
 For example, if you have a job and have fun joking around with your co-workers, don't just keep things confined to when you see each other at work.
 Arrange to get drinks at the end of the day, or get together on the weekend.
 That gets everyone's mentality out of, "This is someone I get along with at work" and changes it to, "This is someone I could be friends with in my 'real' life".

-Merge your individual friends into a group
+#3: Merge your individual friends into a group

-You'll need to arrange some way for them to meet.
-You could try doing this by introducing people to each other one or two at a time (like the seeing a movie example I mentioned earlier), or you could organize a bigger get together and do it all at once.
+This is the last broad way to do it.
+Actually now that I think about it, I've gotten a fair number of questions about just this sub-topic; "How do I get my friends to hit it off and start hanging out with each other?"
+First, you'll need to arrange some way for them to meet.
+You could try introducing them to each other one or two at a time, or you could organize a bigger get together and do it all at once.
 Either way could work.

 I think what's more important is doing something with everyone on more than one occasion.
 For one, after one meeting two people often don't have enough time to really learn much about each other (though sometimes they'll hit it off or not jibe with each other pretty quickly).
 Another thing is that after spending time with each other over multiple outings, it gets everyone thinking along the lines of, "We're a group that often hangs out together."